gregtour/blog-posts/article1.md

 provide to the lexer.

 The process of building a parse table from the grammar is slightly more complex.
-In a psuedo-overview of the algorithm, the process is as follows.
+In a pseudo-overview of the algorithm, the process is as follows.
 First, nullable non-terminals must be identified.
 These are any of the cases where a non-terminal symbol may reduce to an <epsilon> production.
 In the above example, example 1, this is seen with the \<S\> token.
 Indeed, an empty stream of lexing tokens would be recognized by this parser.
 This is also a